carpentries-incubator/Natural-language-processing/learners/setup.md

 [Python](https://python.org) is a popular language for scientific computing, and a frequent choice for machine learning as well.
-To install Python, follow the [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide/Download) or head straight to the [download page](https://www.python.org/downloads/).
+To install Python, follow the [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide/Download) or head straight to the [download page](https://www.python.org/downloads/). **Note:** We will use Python 3.12 for this workshop.

-Please set up your python environment at least a day in advance of the workshop.
+Please set up your Python environment ***at least a day in advance*** of the workshop.
 If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.

 :::::::::::::::::::::::::::::::::::::::::::::::::::